Herniated Nucleus Pulposus

 Physical therapy and home exercises can improve posture and strengthen back muscles and thus reduce spinal movements that further irritate or compress the nerve root.

-Invasive procedures should be considered if
+Invasive procedures should be considered for the following:

 Microscopic diskectomy and laminectomy with surgical removal of herniated material are usually the procedures of choice.
 Percutaneous approaches to remove bulging disk material are still being evaluated.